Foreign Language for Travelers

 The Hawaii Tourism Authority (HTA) is another great resource for people planning to visit Hawaii.
 The Tourism Authority is dedicated to maintaining a healthy tourism trade in Hawaii.
 Their goal is to collaborate with businesses, communities and visitors to ensure mutual respect between all parties and maintain a thriving industry for the people of Hawaii.
 If you have questions regarding conducting business in Hawaii, being a consciences vacationer, or about local customs and cultures, contact them.
 They have several resources on their website, including phone numbers and email addresses to forward your inquiries to.
 You can also check out their online media, request maps and brochures, press photos, and other information.

-Another great Hawaii travel guide is aloha-hawaii.com.
+Another great Hawaii travel guide is Aloha Hawaii.
 Their site contains tons of articles about different events on all of the islands.
 There is also content on historical locations and points of interest that will help aid in your vacation planning.

 Finding a place to stay while you are in the islands is very simple.
+Aloha Condos has a lot to choose from.
 Sitting down to research a place that fits you best can be very enjoyable and exciting.
 If you find what you are looking for right away, great, or you may need to dig a little deeper to find that perfect place.
 From regular hotel rooms to private, fully furnished beach houses, Hawaii condo rentals and villas, there is no shortage of beautiful places to stay, as every island offers an abundance of choices, each with its own set of options.
 Maui and the Big Island of Hawaii both have tranquil beach homes to choose from, as do vacation rentals on Kauai, or condos on Oahu.
+Hawaii Life Rentals is another great place to start.

 There are also many Hawaii luxury vacation rentals to choose from for those of you looking for only the best during your stay in the islands.
 Depending on what island you choose to stay on, each offers a number of luxurious and elegant choices.
 You may find one of these resorts or private villas to be perfect for you...